nextflow-io/training/docs/nf_customize/4_execution.md

 [`nf-core/demo`](https://nf-co.re/demo/) is a simple nf-core style pipeline for workshops and demonstrations.

-It was created using the nf-core template and is designed to run quickly and configure easily.
+It was created using the nf-core template and is designed to run and configure quickly.

 <figure class="excalidraw">
 --8<-- "docs/nf_customize/img/subway.excalidraw.svg"